The Correlative Conjunction

-Neither Yolanda nor the cousins expressed their disappointment when blind Aunt Sophie set down the plate of burnt hamburgers.
+Neither Yolanda nor the cousins could contain their disappointment when Aunt Sophie served burnt hamburgers for dinner.

-Neither the cousins nor Yolanda expressed her disappointment when blind Aunt Sophie set down the plate of burnt hamburgers.
+Neither the cousins nor Yolanda could contain her disappointment when Aunt Sophie served burnt hamburgers for dinner.

 Either ... or, neither ... nor, and not only ... but also require special attention when you are proofreading for parallelism.
-Be sure that you have equal grammatical units after both parts of the conjunction.
+Be sure that you have equal grammatical units after both parts.